CJNE/ha-porscheconnect/README.md

 ## Manual Installation

-1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
+1. Using the tool of choice to open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.
 3. In the `custom_components` directory (folder) create a new folder called `porscheconnect`.
 4. Download _all_ the files from the `custom_components/porscheconnect/` directory (folder) in this repository.